A double-dimensional approach to formal category theory: Lifting algebraic yoneda embeddings

+We return to proving that $(\cur J, \bar{\cur J})$ forms a lax $T$-morphism; that is it satisfies the associativity and unit axioms.
 That the two sides of the associativity axiom coincide after composition on the left with the composite $\eta \of \mu_{\yon_*} \of T^2\cart'$ is shown below, where the identities follow from the identity \eqref{bar v}; the $T$-image of the identity above factorised through the cartesian cell defining $\yon_*$; the identity above; the associativity axiom for $J$ (\defref{horizontal T-morphism}); the identity above; the naturality of $\mu$.
-The associativity axiom itself now follows from the fact that $\eta \of \mu_{\yon_*} \of T^2\cart' = \eta \of T\cart' \of \mu_J$ defines a left Kan extension, as $\mu_J$ is assumed to be left $(\yon \of a)$-exact.
+The associativity axiom itself now follows from the fact that $\eta \of \mu_{\yon_*} \of T^2\cart' = \eta \of T\cart' \of \mu_J$ defines a left Kan extension, as $\mu_J$ is assumed to be pointwise left $(\yon \of a)$-exact.

-The unit axiom for $\bar{\cur J}$ follows likewise from the following equation, where $\eta \of \iota_{\yon_*} \of \cart'$ defines a left Kan extension by the assumption on $\iota_{\yon_*}$, and whose identities follow from the naturality $\iota$; the identities \eqref{bar cur J}; the unit axiom for $\bar J$; the identity \eqref{tilde v}.

-To finish the proof we will show that $\map{(\yon, \bar \yon)} A{\ps A}$ is dense in $\wAlg\clx\lax T$; see \lemref{density axioms}.
-Hence consider a cartesian $T$-cell as on the left below; we have to show that it defines the lax $T$-morphism $\map lB{\ps A}$ as a left Kan extension of $\yon$ along $J$.
-As before it will be useful to consider the factorisation $\zeta'$ of $\zeta$ through the cartesian cell defining $\yon_*$, as shown.

-To start we notice that $\zeta$ is preserved by the forgetful functor \mbox{$\map U{\wAlg\clx\lax T}\K$}, so that it is cartesian in $\K$.
-This follows immediately from the fact that $U$ creates the restriction $\ps A(\yon, l)$ in $\wAlg\clx\lax T$, as we have already seen, so that the existence of an invertible horizontal $T$-cell $J \iso \ps A(\yon, l)$ follows.
-Of course this isomorphism is preserved by the forgetful functor $U$, and we conclude that $\zeta$ is cartesian in $\K$.

-Thus any $T$-cell $\phi$ as on the left below factors uniquely through $\zeta$ in $\K$ as shown, and we have to prove that the factorisation $\phi'$ forms a $T$-cell.